-Since the months each had 30 days (the calendar change in the time of Hezekiah had not yet occurred) we can work backwards to determine that Nisan 14 at the Exodus was on a Wednesday.
+Since the months each had 30 days (the calendar change in the time of Hezekiah had not yet occurred) we can work backwards to determine that Nisan 14, the day of preparation for the Passover at the Exodus was on a Wednesday.
+The feast of Unleavened Bread would have started at sunset marking the start of the 15th.
+They ate unleavened bread and observed the Passover that evening with the actual Passover (including the death of the first-born) occurring at midnight.
+They left Egypt in the morning it still being the fifteenth day as stated in Numbers 33:3.